DOES 401(K) AUTOMATIC ENROLLMENT REALLY BENEFIT SAVINGS?

 This raises an important question: what should 401(k) sponsors do when they start offering plans that feature a default contribution percentage for automatic enrollment?
 Although most people accept the importance of enrolling, it is clear workers need to save more for retirement.

-Continuing Education.
-Although fixing default and escalation rates is essential, it is also important for 401(k) plan sponsors to keep communication and education programs current.
-Ongoing training helps sponsors understand why a 3% default will not work and how to analyze gaps over time so they can make future improvements.
-For more information on retirement-plan design and education, see Understanding Workplace Retirement and Health Savings Plans.
+Fixing defaults and escalation schedules is important, but ongoing communication and education are also essential.
+Continued training helps sponsors understand why a 3% default will not work and how to analyze savings gaps over time so they can make future improvements.

-Matching Contributions.
-Matching is one of the most important ways sponsors can help employees save.
-During the recession many sponsors reduced or eliminated matches, which lowered both savings rates and overall participation.
-Smaller employers were more likely to avoid automatic plan features such as escalation and automatic enrollment, often relying on a more personalized benefits approach; for related small-business resources see Small Business Administration Bonds.
+Smaller employers were more likely to avoid automatic plan features such as escalation and automatic enrollment, often relying on a personalized benefits approach; for related small-business resources see Small Business Administration Bonds.

 To put this information in perspective, sponsors should recognize the issues, obtain the training needed to correct them, and understand participant engagement and behavior for both defaulted and actively enrolled employees.
 Sponsors who need help implementing plan changes or communication strategies can talk to an agent.